ibm-cloud-docs/billing-usage/billing-faq.md

 {: #addcard}
 {: faq}

 Protecting your identity is a priority for us, so we take credit card verification seriously.
-Contact us by calling the following number.

-   * Call us: 1-866-325-0045 (Select option 3)
+Contact us by calling 1-866-325-0045 and selecting the third option.

 ## Are feature codes the same as promo codes?